LAST UPDATED: December 26, 2021

 If your client is working with a web marketing agency, then over time, a benefit to your client is increased domain authority.
 And guess what?
 That gets passed on to you!

 Look, we know the “build it and they will come” model no longer works for websites.
-Putting some effort into web marketing, be it in-house or partnered, is an essential investment.
+Putting some effort into web marketing and SEO, be it in-house or partnered, is an essential investment.
 Web designers and developers should feel comfortable referring a web marketing agency they know they can trust, so that the client has a partner to help them grow.

 But the secondary benefit is quite real – a web designer can see a very real SEO impact as their portfolio grows and matures.
 So when you’re building a client’s site, have the web marketing conversation.
 Get an understanding of goals, budget and audience.
 Helping them find the right web marketing partner is good for them, and good for the designer!